Whooping cough

 Immunisation is the best way to prevent whooping cough.

-- Whooping cough vaccine is recommended for all babies at six weeks, four months, six months, 18 months and at four years.
-An adult pertussis booster dose is then given at 12–13 years (in Year 7 at secondary school).
+• Whooping cough vaccine is recommended for all babies at six weeks, four months, six months, 18 months and at four years.
+A pertussis booster dose is then given at 12–13 years (in Year 7 at secondary school).

-- Protection against whooping cough can last for up to 10 years after a booster dose.
+• Protection against whooping cough can last for up to 10 years after a booster dose but starts to wane after 4-5 years.

-- Pregnant women are recommended to have a pertussis vaccine to protect their baby from developing whooping cough in the first few weeks of life.
-Vaccination is recommended in the third trimester (at 28 to 32 weeks).
+• Pregnant women are recommended to have a pertussis vaccine during each pregnancy to protect their baby from developing whooping cough in the first few weeks of life.
+Vaccination is recommended in the mid-second to early third trimester (at 20 to 32 weeks).

 For more information

-Developed by The Royal Children's Hospital General Medicine and Respiratory and Sleep Medicine departments.
-We acknowledge the input of RCH consumers and carers.
+Developed by the Royal Children’s Hospital Infectious Diseases department.
+We acknowledge the input for RCH consumers and carers.